Best Toys for Cane Corso

 Physical Exercise Recommendations for Cane Corso

 Physical activity for Cane Corso should reflect their high (1-2 hours daily) exercise needs and Large-Giant (85-110 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Cane Corso, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Key fatigue cues: heavy breathing, pace dropping, reluctance to continue, lying down during activity.
 Cane Corso dogs with loyal, protective, intelligent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Cane Corso dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Cane Corso benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Cane Corso